 Once you decide that you would like to try talking with a psychologist, the process of finding one has just begun.
 Many things go into finding the right psychologist to work with, and when you're limited by location, it can be not easy.
 This can leave you thinking, "I can't find a psychologist near me; what am I supposed to do now?"

 Why It Can Be Difficult To Find A Psychologist

 There are plenty of different reasons why it isn't easy to find a psychologist when you're looking to meet with one.
 Just know that this is not uncommon, but it is definitely a surmountable task!
 Listed below are some of the most common reasons that people struggle in their search.

-If you live in a more rural part of the country it can be difficult to find many options when it comes to mental health services.
+If you live in a more rural part of the country, it can be difficult to find many options for mental health services.
 This is also true about other health services as well.
 In this situation, it generally means that others, such as general practitioners, end up taking on additional roles.

 However, it's important to remember that general practitioners are not the same as psychologists.
 While they can provide you with medication, they're unable to walk you through your therapeutic options, such as psychotherapy, which might be what you need most.

 Rural areas aren't the only place where it might be hard for you to find a psychologist to meet with.
 It can also be difficult if you live in a large city and lack the transportation you need to get to an appointment.
 It might be that the psychologists in your area nearby don't meet the requirements of what you're looking for in a psychologist.
 This can make it difficult to find someone to work with.